-(1) A PCBU must not deliver LPG, propane, butane, or isobutane to a hazardous substance location if, after delivery of that substance or those substances, more

-- (a) has a current location compliance certificate; or - (b) has passed a compliance check in accordance with regulation 11.43; or - (c) complies with any applicable requirements under the HSNO Act. - (2) A PCBU who contravenes this regulation commits an offence and is liable on conviction.- - (a) for an individual, to a fine not exceeding \$10,000: - (b) for any other person, to a fine not exceeding \$50,000.
+- (1) A PCBU must not deliver LPG, propane, butane, or isobutane to a hazardous substance location if, after delivery of that substance or those substances, more than 100 kg of those substances will be present at that hazardous substance location unless the hazardous substance location- - (a) has a current location compliance certificate; or - (b) has passed a compliance check in accordance with regulation 11.43; or - (c) complies with any applicable requirements under the HSNO Act. - (2) A PCBU who contravenes this regulation commits an offence and is liable on conviction,- - (a) for an individual, to a fine not exceeding \$10,000: - (b) for any other person, to a fine not exceeding \$50,000.